Azure/manage-azure-policy/README.md

   }

 ```
-  *  Alternatively,  to create service principal that has access over management group scope, run the below Azure CLI command.
+  *  Alternatively,  to create service principal that has access over atleast 1 management group scope, run the below Azure CLI command.

 ```bash